Parachanna africana

 Parachanna africana, the African snakehead or Niger snakehead, is a species of fish from west-central Africa.
 Little is published on its biology.
 Limited primarily to coastal sections of rivers, it is thought to be a nest-building, thrust predator like other Channidae.

 Its native range is southern Benin to southern Nigeria, primarily the Oueme River and the basin of the Niger River.
+In Nigeria, it is used for human consumption and used in medicine.